 Increased awareness and upskilled managers to better understand facts about menopause and its impact on women, as well as legal constraints related to workplace accommodations.
 This enabled managers to feel more confident in having supportive conversations with their team members.

 The program emphasised the importance of providing workplace adjustments to accommodate the needs of women experiencing menopause symptoms.
-This included flexible work arrangements, access to quiet spaces, and support for mental health challenges.
+This included flexible work arrangements, access to quiet spaces, and support for any mental health and wellbeing challenges identified.

 Thea O’Connor, wellbeing and productivity advisor and coach.

-The Menopause Transition Coaching Program In Your Workplace
+Introduce The Menopause Transition Support Into Your Workplace

-Our national team of psychologists bring evidence-based approaches, tailored tactics, and extensive research to the table, which allows us to support your people at the intersection where work meets life.
+Our national team of psychologists in partnership with Thea O'Connor bring evidence-based approaches and tailored tactics to the table, which allows us to support your people at this important the intersection where work meets life.

-The Menopause Transition Coaching Program is evidence-based, developed and facilitated by workplace psychologists, and designed to help leverage the strengths that come with this life stage.
+The Menopause Transition Support Program is designed to ease the challenges and help leverage the strengths that come with this life stage.

 Take advantage of the strengths that come with this life-stage.